GRAINS-Wheat falls 2 pct as U.S. gets better-than-expected rains

 * Ternienergia clarifies on agreement to build microgrids in India

-PARIS/SINGAPORE, April 13 U.S. wheat fell more than 2 percent on Monday to its lowest in almost two weeks, wiping out gains from the previous session, as timely rains across dry U.S. growing belts eased concern over potential yield losses.
+SYDNEY/SINGAPORE, April 13 U.S. wheat fell as much 2 percent on Monday, erasing gains from the previous session as timely rains across key producing U.S. Plains states eased concerns over potential yield losses.

-Soybeans and corn edged lower as advancing South American harvests continued to hang over the markets, while a firm dollar underscored flagging export competitiveness for U.S. crops.

-Wheat had climbed 1.5 percent on Friday, drawing support from short-covering on worries that dry weather would curb yields in key U.S. growing regions.
+Wheat rose 1.5 percent on Friday, drawing support from short-covering on worries that dry weather would curb yields in key U.S. growing regions.

 But heavy rains fell over parched areas of the Plains on Sunday, easing imminent concerns of crop damage, with further rains forecast by the U.S. National Weather Service.